mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 # Shared Satisfaction with Multiracial Integration

 A small but growing body of research finds that multiracial neighborhoods develop cohesion around the notion of diversity.
 The studies examine multiracial neighborhoods as a distinct type of racial integration distinct from the dual-group model of the invasion\slash succession model.
 Lumley-Sapanksi and Fowler -@lumley-sapanski_planning_2017 showed residents of all races were satisfied living in a "hyperdiverse" neighborhood in Seattle.
 Groups compromised with one another, getting some, but not all, of what they desired in order to maintain neighborhood diversity.
 Similarly, Spitz -@spitz_segregated_2015 finds that neighborhood residents value diversity in a multiracial neighborhood in Milwaukee.
 In both cases, residents were willing to trade off their optimal neighborhood conditions to sustain racial diversity.
-This was true even if residents lacked strong interpersonal bonds that bridged racial groups.
+This was true even if residents lacked strong interpersonal bonds that bridged racial groups, and cooperation sometimes occurred by businesses and neighborhood organizations spanning racial divides [@matsumoto_social_2020].
 These recent qualitative studies echo Maly's -@maly_beyond_2005 argument that collective identities develop around racial diversity that help groups feel satisfied living in multiracial neighborhoods [see also, @nyden_neighborhood_1998].
 Collectively these studies present a compelling argument for what I'll call "shared satisfaction" among residents of multiracial neighborhoods.

-Demographic analyses reveal a persistence of multiracial integration in neighborhoods over several decades that support the shared satisfaction perspective.
-Logan and Zhang [-@logan_global_2010; -@logan_global_2011] identified neighborhoods based on a presence of Asian, Black, Latino, and white residents commensurate with their metropolitan composition that they termed "global neighborhoods."
-They estimated that 38 percent of neighborhoods in 2010 were global neighborhoods [@logan_global_2011].
-Bader and Warkentien -@bader_fragmented_2016 used a model-based approach of classifying neighborhoods.
-They found that "quadrivial neighborhoods," those with stable or slow change in the percentage of Asian, Black, Latino, and white residents made up between eight and twenty percent of neighborhoods in the metropolitan areas of the four largest US cities.
+\revision{Some demographic evidence also shows that multiracial integration persists, supporting the shared satisfaction perspective.} Logan and Zhang [-@logan_global_2010; -@logan_global_2011] identified neighborhoods based on a presence of Asian, Black, Latino, and white residents commensurate with their metropolitan composition that they termed "global neighborhoods."
+They estimated that 38 percent of neighborhoods in 2010 were global neighborhoods [@logan_global_2011]. \revision{Ellen and colleagues} [-@ellen_pathways_2012] \revision{found that almost two thirds of multiracially integrated neighborhoods in 2000 remained integrated in 2010.} Another study used a model-based approach and found that between eight and twenty percent of tracts in the metropolitan areas of the four largest metropolitan areas following a trajectory of sustained multiracial integration [@bader_fragmented_2016].

 Recent studies of racial preferences show a growing appreciation for diverse neighborhoods among whites.
 In interviews of white parents in two different cities, Darrah-Okike and colleagues -@darrah-okike_because_2020 found that parents valued diversity of their neighborhoods when searching for housing.
 Similarly, using survey data, Krysan and colleagues -@krysan_diversity_2017 showed that multiracial neighborhoods were the most desired type of neighborhood across racial groups.

-The white participants in the study were, however, averse to living in neighborhoods integrated only with black or Latino residents [@bader_community_2015].
+\revision{In contrast to these studies, however, Wright and colleagues} -@wright_instability_2020\revision{ found that almost half of highly diverse neighborhoods in both 1990 and 2000 became less integrated over the subsequent decade.
+Similarly, Kye and Halpern-Manners }[-@kye_detecting_2019] \revision{found that whites were generally leaving multiracial neighborhoods, even if a sufficient number remained present to classify the neighborhood as diverse.
+In addition, even as the white participants in Krysan's study with her colleagues} -@krysan_diversity_2017 \revision{expressed a desire for multiracial neighborhoods, those same participants expressed an aversion to living in neighborhoods integrated only with black or Latino residents }[@bader_community_2015]\revision{.
+These studies call into question whether a sense of shared satisfaction may generalize to multiracial neighborhoods.}\label{rev:shared-satisfaction}

 # Are People Satisfied Living in Multiracial Neighborhoods?